 Hotels are spaces where physical and emotional well-being depends largely on acoustic comfort: silence, disconnection, and harmony are all sought after in this environment.
 Our flame-retardant fabrics for hotels provide this comfort since they not only reduce the reverberation of sounds and echoes inside the room, but also reduce noise from outside by 50%.
 In global calculations based on laboratory tests, the sound absorption thus achieved is 0.6 out of 1, the highest range on the scale.

 Fabrics that are both acoustic and fire-retardant form an indivisible binomial due to their technical qualities, keeping them in high demand.
-Among these types of fabrics designed and developed by Equipo DRT, our 100% linen, flame-retardant Kibo Coex FR fabric stands out.
+Among these types of fabrics designed and developed by Equipo DRT, our linen fabric, flame-retardant Kibo Coex FR fabric stands out.
 This linen cloth has a technical innovation that prevents it from generating a flame; that is, although the fabric can catch fire and burn, it does not burst into flame thanks to the molecular structure of the fibers.
 For this reason, Kibo Coex FR is an exceptional fabric for hotels, where it offers beautiful design with the best fire-retardant properties.

 Fire-retardant fabrics for auditoriums and public spaces represent an intelligent and conscientious choice to reduce risks; moreover, they help the spaces where they are installed comply with current regulations on design projects for collective-use spaces.